-Even if you have taken pre-departure seminars like the Canadian Immigrant Integration Program (CIIP) or the Canadian Orientation Abroad (COA), you will find a lot of value in attending orientation seminars once you arrive in Manitoba.
-Aside from providing a general overview of Canadian life and culture, these programs also connect you with the right supports to start living and working in the specific area in Manitoba you are in.
-You also benefit from meeting other newcomers like you, and start forging friendships and connections.
+Even if you’ve taken pre-departure seminars like the Canadian Immigrant Integration Program (CIIP) or the Canadian Orientation Abroad (COA), you will benefit from attending orientation seminars when you arrive in Manitoba.
+Aside from providing an updated overview of Canadian life, these programs also connect you to the right supports that you need.
+You will also benefit from meeting other newcomers and start building friendships and connections.

 Your first stop after you arrive should be Manitoba Start.
 It is located in Winnipeg at 271 Portage Avenue.
 Once you register with the organization, you will be referred to the programs you need for employment, language training, education, and other settlement services.
 You have to present your:

 After an initial assessment, your needs will be identified.
 They will suggest training programs and courses of action that you can take to begin working to meet your immediate needs.
 Manitoba Start will also register you for an employment readiness workshop depending on your settlement plan and career goals.
 They could also match you with a career coach to guide you in your initial job application.
 They have a job matching service wherein newcomers learn about job leads and receive assistance in resume development and interview preparation.
 It also hosts special training programs and events, such as regular employer cafes, job fairs, hiring events, and information sessions with educational institutions and regulatory bodies.

 You may be referred to the Winnipeg English Language Assessment and Referral Centre (WELARC) for English assessment.
 WELARC recommends the appropriate language training program available in Manitoba that fits your needs and schedule.